Learn how to prepare and inject HEMLIBRA

 Only use the vial one time.
 Throw away any unused medicine in the vial.
 Do not save unused medicine for later use.
 Always keep the sharps disposal container out of reach of children.

 When I’m done, I like to write down the spot I just used in my injection log so I don’t forget.
 I also write down the date, time and vial lot information in case I need it for my healthcare provider at some point in the future.

 That’s it!
-This time next week, I’ll inject again.
-I’ve set a calendar reminder in my phone to help me.
+I’ve set a calendar reminder in my phone to help me remember my next injection.
 You may use your phone or a paper calendar – whatever works best for you.

 I know that a new routine can sometimes take a little bit of time to get used to, but keep it up and refer back to this video anytime you need a refresher.

 Remember, if you have any questions, always talk to your healthcare provider.

 - For a copy of the full Instructions for Use and Medication Guide, visit HEMLIBRA.com and the link to the full Prescribing Information.

 HEMLIBRA is a prescription medicine used for routine prophylaxis to prevent or reduce the frequency of bleeding episodes in adults and children, ages newborn and older, with hemophilia A with or without factor VIII inhibitors.